tiwong/tiwong.github.io/maths.md

 6. Endoscopic points on Siegel eigenvarieties, with B. Balasubramanyam. *Under revision*

+6. On stable orbital integrals and the Steinberg-Hitchin base.
+[Preprint](stablegerms.pdf)

 7. On the unitary part of the stable trace formula.
 [Preprint](Maps2.pdf)

 8. The three gap theorem and periodic functions, with A. Suki Dasher and A. Hermida.

 9. A weighted invariant trace formula.
 [Preprint](WITF.pdf)

 10. A weighted stable trace formula.
+[Preprint](WSTF.pdf)

 11. Zeroes of Rankin-Selberg L-functions and the trace formula